[Skip to main text]

 RECYCLING

-The Connecticut Resources Recovery Authority is Connecticut’s largest recycler.
+The Connecticut Resources Recovery Authority is Connecticut’s Recycling Leader.
 While to some, “recycling” may mean turning old aluminum cans into new ones or processing newspapers into paper towels, CRRA reuses just about everything it collects.
 CRRA was created to reduce the state’s dependence on landfills for trash disposal.
 Here’s how we do it:

 • Eighty percent of the refuse we take in is recycled into electricity at our trash-to-energy plants.